falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 * Functions that implement the event sourcing capability
 * Functions that implement the field extraction capability

-The C header file [plugin_info.h](https://github.com/falcosecurity/libs/blob/master/userspace/libscap/plugin_info.h) enumerates all the API functions and associated structs/types, as they are used by the plugins framework.
-It can be included in your source code when writing your own plugin, to take advantage of values like `PLUGIN_API_VERSION_XXX`, `ss_plugin_type`, etc.
+The C header files [plugin_api.h](hhttps://github.com/falcosecurity/libs/blob/173c139e6f04c802da9dddb20beab050f558b7af/userspace/plugin/plugin_api.h) and [plugin_types.h](https://github.com/falcosecurity/libs/blob/173c139e6f04c802da9dddb20beab050f558b7af/userspace/plugin/plugin_types.h) numerate all the API functions and associated structs/types as they are used by the plugins framework.
+The whole plugin API and the loader used in Falco are implemented in C in a standaline module located inside [falcosecurity/libs/userspace/plugin](https://github.com/falcosecurity/libs/tree/master/userspace/plugin), and can be imported and reused in other projects using the falcosecurity plugin system (e.g. we have a [plugin loader written in Go](https://github.com/falcosecurity/plugin-sdk-go/tree/main/pkg/loader) developed on top of the C one).

 Remember, however, that from the perspective of the plugin, each function name has a prefix `plugin_` e.g. `plugin_get_required_api_version`, `plugin_get_name`, etc.

+Since [Falco v0.33.0](../../../blog/falco-0-33-0), some function symbols of **the plugin API started supporting concurrent invocations** from multiple threads.
+If not explicitly specified in each symbol's API reference, the plugin API assumes that functions are invoked always from the same thread with no concurrency.

 ### Plugin API Versioning

-**The current version of the plugin API is `1.0.0`**.
+**The current version of the plugin API is `2.0.0`**.

 The plugin API is a formal contract between the framework and the plugins, and it is versioned using [semantic versioning](https://semver.org/).
 The framework exposes the plugin API version it supports, and each plugin expresses a required plugin API version.
 If the version required by a plugin does not pass the semantic check with the one supported by the framework, then the plugin cannot be loaded.
 See the section about [`plugin_get_required_api_version`](#get-required-api-version) for more details.